cljoly/gohugo-asciinema/README.md

 {{< asciicast src="/telescope-repo-nvim/telescope.json" poster="npt:0:04" autoplay="true" loop="true" >}}
 ```

-*Note*: `src` is know to sometimes cause problem with relative URLs.
+*Note*: `src` is known to sometimes cause problem with relative URLs.
 Your best bet is to use absolute URLs or at least from the root of the site, as in the above example.

 ## Features